The CamelBak M.U.L.E is a compact, lightweight day pack with a 3 liter water reservoir that is good for hiking, biking, and travel.

 While the CamelBak M.U.L.E pack is marketed to mountain bikers, it works well for day hikes and even as a carry-on/travel bag.

-Note: Newer but similar versions of this pack are out now.
-The original M.U.L.E.
-Hydration Pack may also be available.
+Note: Newer but very similar versions of this pack are out now.
+This review is for the original M.U.L.E.
+Hydration Pack.

 >>>See the CamelBak M.U.L.E on Amazon / CamelBak M.U.L.E on REI